myclabs/ACL/README.md

 ### Features

+- stored in database (you don't need to handle persistence yourself)
 - extremely optimized:
   - filters queries at database level (you don't load entities the user can't access)
   - joins with only 1 extra table